Low-temperature structural instabilities of the halide double perovskite Cs$_2$AgBiBr$_6$ investigated via x-ray diffraction and infrared phonons: Results and Discussion

 \subsection{Infrared Reflectivity}

-Even though the crystals are stored in a dry desiccated environment they were found to contain water as could be clearly seen in reflectivity spectra in the mid-infrared (MIR) region as illustrated in FIG.\ref{fig:MIR_anneal}.
-This could be the result of small amounts of trapped water due to the synthesis in the aqueous hydrobromic acid environment.
-To remove the influence of the water on the IR spectra, the samples were annealed at 100 $^{\circ}C$ for several days before the IR measurements were performed.
-As shown in FIG.\ref{fig:MIR_anneal} this treatment was effective in removing spectral features due to the presence of water in the sample.

 The temperature dependence of the IR reflectivity of an annealed single crystal of \cabb{} was measured with the goal of analyzing the IR active modes in \cabb.
-The reflectivity was measured using near normal incidence conditions with the light propagating perpendicular to the (111) crystal face in the \cubic{} cubic phase (see FIG.\ref{fig:CrystalPics}), which transforms to (101) in the tetragonal \tetra{} phase.
-This should allow the observation of all IR active phonons.
+The reflectivity was measured using near normal incidence conditions with the light propagating perpendicular to the (111) crystal face in the \cubic{} cubic phase (see FIG.\ref{fig:CrystalPics}), which transforms to (101) in the tetragonal \tetra{} phase and (100) in the proposed monoclinic \mono{} phase.
+This should allow the observation of all IR active phonons, as shown in TABLE \ref{Table:SymmetryModes}, however, while a mode may be group theoretically predicted, actual oscillator strengths may be too weak to experimentally resolve.

-As the low-intensity vibrational modes appear only very weakly in the reflectivity spectra we performed a KK transformation to obtain clearly identifiable resonance features in the dielectric function.
-The magnitude of the reflectivity $R(\omega)$ and the phase $\theta(\omega)$ are related via Eqn.~(\ref{eq:Kramers}).
+Temperature dependent spectra were obtained in a range from 20~\wav{} to 11000~\wav.
+FIG.\ref{fig:KK_example}(a) shows typical reflectivity spectra in the far infrared region of interest.
+As the low-intensity vibrational modes appear only very weakly in the reflectivity spectra, we performed a KK transformation to obtain clearly identifiable resonance features in the dielectric function.
+The magnitude of the reflectivity ${\bf{R}}(\omega)$ and the phase $\theta(\omega)$ are related via Eqn.~(\ref{eq:Kramers}).